 - Why would I use this program?
 The program is designed to speed-up data processing on your own.
 Without this program, when performing calculations on your own data files, you would need to write your own programs by hand.
 Here, you can just use posgen to do it whether you want to rotate, scale, random relabel, or perform any other common APT operation.
 Posgen is fully automatable, meaning you can perform the same operation (e.g. composition measurements) across many datasets.
 In short Posgen will save you time. - What operating systems does posgen work with?
 You can use any "POSIX" compatible operating system, such as Linux and OSX.
 Additionally, windows is supported. - Is there a graphical interface for posgen?
 At this time there is no graphical interface for posgen.
 It is a command-line only tool.
-You must write a script, in "XML" format - and then give it to posgen to process.

-- How do I view the output? you can view the output using any program that can open .pos files.
-If you don't have your own favourite, you can use the open-source 3Depict program to view and manipulate the output1. - I'm getting an error : I/O error : failed to load external entity "posscript.dtd" This "DTD" file contains the list of available operations for posgen, and the syntax for each.
-The file is normally shipped with posgen and is required for the program to function correctly.
-Either put this file in the same path (folder) as you are currently using, or have your administrator install it into your XML catalogue, or set the XML_CATALOG_FILES environment variable [?].
+You must write a script, in "XML" format and then give it to posgen to process. - How do I view the output? you can view the output using any program that can open .pos files.
+If you don't have your own favourite, you can use the open-source 3Depict program to view and manipulate the output1. - I'm getting an error: I/O error: failed to load external entity "posscript.dtd".
+See the entry in troubleshooting, in Section 7. - What are the units for the data files?
+Pos files have no natural units stored inside the file.
+Spaces are simply specified and interpreted by the user.
+By convention, datasets are normally specified in "nm", however this is not enforced by the file format.